preco21/eslint-config-legacy/readme.md

 - `@preco21/eslint-config/react`: The config for React projects with support for React and JSX.
 - `@preco21/eslint-config/react-native`: The config for ReactNative projects with support for React and JSX.

-Every concrete config has [ECMAScript modules](http://2ality.com/2014/09/es6-modules-final.html) support and latest ECMAScript features by default.
+Every concrete config has [ECMAScript modules](http://2ality.com/2014/09/es6-modules-final.html) support and latest ECMAScript features enabled by default.

 ### Composable configs